LukeDerryNZ/Android-Application-Hub/README.md

     - [x] User Interface
     - [x] Implement stack-based equation logic
     - [x] Allow for continous equations by compounding result as new constant
-    - [ ] TDD approach to methods and testing
     - [ ] Refactor event listeners for all buttons
     - [x] Clear button resets equation stack
     - [ ] Test arithmetic